moby/moby/docs/reference/run.md

 The container has unlimited memory which can cause the host to run out memory and require killing system processes to free memory.

+### Swappiness constraint

+By default, a container's kernel can swap out a percentage of anonymous pages.
+To set this percentage for a container, specify a `--memory-swappiness` value between 0 and 100.
+A value of 0 turns off anonymous page swapping.
+A value of 100 sets all anonymous pages as swappable.

+For example, you can set:

+    $ docker run -ti --memory-swappiness=0 ubuntu:14.04 /bin/bash

+Setting the `--memory-swappiness` option is helpful when you want to retain the container's working set and to avoid swapping performance penalties.

 ### CPU share constraint